-When choosing the models of Ethernet switch, a lot of technical parameters should be taken into account, which includes 100/1000/10000 ports, electrical ports/optical ports/PoE ports, the number of ports, MAC address table depth, forwarding latency, cache size, VLANs, isolation, etc.
+When choosing the models of Ethernet switch, a lot of technical parameters should be taken into account, which include 100/1000/10000 ports, electrical ports/optical ports/PoE ports, the number of ports, MAC address table depth, forwarding latency, cache size, VLANs, isolation, etc.

 Usually, the weak current demand of a building or a project often covers more than one weak current system.
 Taking a logistics park as an example, common systems in logistics parks include building automation systems, intelligent lighting systems, integrated wiring systems, video surveillance systems, and so on.
 In a video surveillance system, we need to know the installation location and quantity of each camera, calculate the stream size of the cameras, and select the switch based on these data.